mariohernandez/mariohernandezio/src/blog/drupal-media-embed.md

 It all starts with image styles.
 I'm not going to go over how to create image styles, you can read my post [Image styles in Drupal](../image-styles-in-drupal).
 The one thing I am going to repeat however is the importance of creating reusable image styles.
 Reusable image styles can help you reduce the number of image styles you create while providing the flexibility you need with each use case.

 Image styles are key as each of the size options we defined above translate into image styles.
 So Small square for example, is an image style that is defined as `1:1 (250px)`.
 Medium rectangular would be something like `3:2 (720x480)`, etc.  You may be wondering, how do you plan on using fiendly names for your content editors when your image styles names are not very friendly?
 Great question.
-Since we are using Drupal's Media, content editors do not interact directly with image styles, they do with Media view modes.
+Since we are using Drupal's Media, content editors do not interact directly with image styles, they do with Media view modes and this is where we will use more friendly names.

 ## Media view modes